Our mission: to protect new plant varieties in Europe.

 Unique in its kind, the Community protection system managed by the CPVO contributes high value-added service.
 This technical and legal approach ensures that breeders are protected throughout the entire European Union.
 All botanical taxa are eligible for protection.

-Technical examinations to confirm the criteria of distinctness, uniformity and stability (DUS) are carried out by competent offices in EU Members states such as the Bundessortenamt in Germany (Hannover) and the Netherlands Inspection Service for Horticulture (Naktuinbouw) in the Netherlands (Roelofarendsveen), the Group for the Study and Control of Varieties and Seeds (GEVES) in France (Angers), co-exhibitors with the CPVO at IPM 2022.
+Technical examinations to confirm the criteria of distinctness, uniformity and stability (DUS) are carried out by competent examination offices in EU Members states such as the Bundessortenamt in Germany (Hannover) and the Netherlands Inspection Service for Horticulture (Naktuinbouw) in the Netherlands (Roelofarendsveen), the Group for the Study and Control of Varieties and Seeds (GEVES) in France (Angers) and the Research Centre for Cultivar Testing (COBORU) in Poland (Słupia Wielka), co-exhibitors with the CPVO at IPM 2024.

 Plan your visit to the trade fair!